Updated 9-13-10

 IF the fluid looks milky, or a lot of water comes out, then the source of the water contamination needs to be found and corrected or you will be left stranded when you need the unit the most.
 Better to take care of it now rather than later.
 The main sources of contamination are the Couplers (are they leaking fluid?) and the chrome on the Lift Ram, and Angle Rams.
 If they are rusted and pitted, the pits pull water into the system when using the plow.
 You will never win the battle with moisture, they need to be replaced, period.
 Remember where fluid leaks out, water often gets sucked in too.
 Having the unit rebuilt or rebuilding it yourself (if you are confident you can do it) is a good idea when water is found.
 If there is no pitting, a Basic Seal Kit will often solve your water problem.
 IF you have signs of water, the Angle Rams MUST be flushed too.
 More on that later...

 Next is additional steps you can take to get even more gunk out of the unit, which is why you are changing the fluid to begin with.
 Put the Drain Plug back in finger tight.
-Put about a third of a quart of Meyer M2 Hydra-Flush into the fill hole.
+Put about a third of a quart of Meyer M2 Hydra-Flush into the fill hole (or Kerosene if you have it).
 Let the unit sit for 15 minutes or so.
-Get your drain pan and remove the Drain Plug again.
+DO NOT RUN THE UNIT WITH FLUSH OR KEROSENE IN IT.
+I don't care what anyone says, there is no benefit to it.
+You want to dissolve the gunk, and get it out, not dissolve it and send it through the system!
+IF the unit is off the truck, put the fill plug back in hand tight, and give the unit a good shake.
+This will help break up the gunk in the bottom where it is all settled and adhered inside the unit.
+Get your drain pan and remove the fill plug and then Drain Plug again.
 Even more gunk will come out.
+If it is chunky and there is lots of it, repeat the fill sit, and shake as many times until it seems to be coming out clean.
 If you have access to a compressor, use a blow gun with a rubber tip firmly inserted into the fill hole, and a rag held loosely over the Drain Hole, and CAREFULLY, GENTLY blow air into the unit.
 This will push out more gunk.
 Repeat two more times, finishing the bottle of Hydra-Flush.
-Any remnants of Hydra-Flush in the system will not harm it.
+Any remnants of Hydra-Flush in the system will not harm it (nor will Kerosene).
 Put the Drain Plug back in, and torque it to 65 - 75 INCH Pounds.
 Put the Filters and Filter Plugs back in, and torque them to 65 - 75 INCH pounds.
 Refill the unit with Fluid.
 Use a zip tie, or bent piece of wire, or a popsicle stick as a dipstick.
-You want the fluid to be about 1.5" below the top.
+You want the fluid to be about 1.5" below the top with the Lift ram pushed all the way down (which it still should be from when you took it off the truck, or lowered it on the truck).

 Meyer E-60 / E-60H